 With respect to the restrictions described below, an “international student” is defined as any student who is neither a U.S. citizen nor one who holds U.S. permanent resident status.

-Because immigration regulations governing employment restrict participation in employment-related recruitment and internship activities, there are some additional differences between the CampusMAC and Accounting@UNC formats.
+Because immigration regulations governing employment restrict participation in employment-related recruitment and internship activities, there are some additional differences between the on-campus and online formats.

 - Can participate in the graduation ceremony in Chapel Hill.
 Typically, graduates would enter the U.S. in B-1/B-2 or WB/WT immigration status since the degree requirements would have been met.

-International students enrolled in the CampusMAC format (typically in F-1 immigration status):
+International students enrolled in the on-campus format (typically in F-1 immigration status):